WHEN DINOSAURS RULED THE EARTH

 It’s part of me, Jurassic Park, and so the question of what it means to me — of what it is to me — is a daunting one, one I’ve thought so difficult to adequately answer that the section of The JHN Files dedicated to Jurassic has, so far, dealt almost exclusively with Jurassic World.
 Unfortunate though it is, I find it infinitely easier to critique things I don’t like than to properly express my feelings for those I do… and to say that I merely ‘like’ Jurassic Park is right up there with the most extreme understatements of all time.

-I intended to bring it to The JHN Files since before the site itself even existed, but I wanted to take my time, to do it right, to — hopefully… — give a sense of why I care so much.
+I wanted to take my time with it, to do it right, to — hopefully… — give a sense of why I care so much.
 What better time to finally give it a shot than #JurassicJune?

-For now, though, I’ll stick to the beginning.
+I’ll start at the beginning.
 Where it all began.
 On an island, a hundred and twenty miles west of Costa Rica.

 ‘WELCOME TO JURASSIC PARK.’